-We are a team of multidisciplinary conservation scholars dedicated to conceptually interesting and acutely applied research for the benefit of natural and human systems.
-A special geographic focus is the Great Bear Rainforest on British Columbia’s central coast, though our goal is that insights gained here have a global reach.
+We are a team of applied and multidisciplinary conservation scholars dedicated to conceptually interesting and acutely applied research for the benefit of natural and human systems.
+A special geographic focus is in the Indigenous territories within what is now known as the Great Bear Rainforest on British Columbia’s central coast, though our goal is that insights and applications gained here can have a global reach.

 We aim to conduct science inspired by nature, people, and place.
 We confront important and urgent problems and opportunities, often identified by the Indigenous Nations with which we partner.
 Also, owing to a love of science and nature, we also work on projects that have no immediate application to policy or conservation.